BuvinJT/distbuilder/docs/LowLevel.md

 a GUI).
 That additional logic is applied when `isGui` is `True`.
 When `isPathPreserved` is `True`, the entire path is returned rather than only the file name.
-When `False` (the default) a full path is stripped down to the basename.
+When `False` (the default) a full path is stripped down to the base name.

 ### normIconName